 Metal Gear Solid 2 is a fascinating entry in the series.
 It had a massive hype cycle behind it, with a demo so impressive that people went and bought Zone Of The Enders solely to experience it.
 It's still the most critically-praised game in the series, but when it came out, it turned out to not be at all what the fans were expecting it to be.
 Sandwiched between the influential first game and the crowd-pleasing third game, MGS2 ended up becoming the black sheep of the franchise... but over time, people came around on it hard.
 Nowadays, it's often held up with Snake Eater as the best game in the series, so let's talk about why.

 Before I get into the game's story, the deconstructionist elements, and the stuff in Metal Gear Solid 2 that's purposefully meant to be underwhelming, I do want to get one major thing out of the way.
 In terms of pure moment-to-moment gameplay, this is not just a massive refinement over the original, but it's also just my favorite game in this aspect.
 MGS3 onwards would introduce survival mechanics which really aren't my speed, so 2 really stands out as the best iteration of the more arcade-y stealth gameplay that the earlier games had.
-Everything just feels more polished in 2, shooting is more accurate, the cover mechanics are more fleshed-out, enemies are smarter, you can use pretty much everything in the environment to your advantage and disadvantage, and it all runs at a silky smooth 60fps.
+Everything just feels more polished in 2, shooting is more accurate, you can aim in first person, the cover mechanics are more fleshed-out, enemies are smarter, you can use pretty much everything in the environment to your advantage and disadvantage, and it all runs at a silky smooth 60fps.
 The level design is more open, the bosses are more fun, the gameplay is just borderline perfect.
 On top of that, MGS2 was an absolute technological powerhouse, cramming in all kinds of different effects, destructible objects, water physics, and it still feels really impressive playing it today.

 Like many of Kojima's games, Metal Gear Solid 2's story is... dense, to say the least.
 One might even argue that it's the densest and most incomprehensible of the franchise, to the point that even after consuming countless analyses of it, I still can't say I understand the full scope of what happened on a plot level.
 It's less of a direct follow-up to the first game and more of a response to its success, in the same way that Chrono Cross felt like a direct response to Trigger.
 It shouldn't come as much of a surprise that both games had similar receptions then.
 The first hour of the so of the game has you play as Snake going on a mission on a tanker, and it's great.
 With an impeccably designed nonlinear map, tons of opportunities to use the game's new mechanics, and Snake being as badass as ever, it feels like the perfect representation of what an ideal Metal Gear Solid sequel should be... and then Snake dies, and the game starts anew.